realtofuine/Discord-Rich-Presence/README.md

 ## Usage

 Run `appmanager.py` to start the script.

-You can automate this at startup by creating a task in Windows Task Scheduler.
+You can automate this at startup by creating a task in Windows Task Scheduler that runs `rundiscordrp.bat` at startup.

 ## Thinking about
 I am trying to make the script more efficient.
 Currently, every 15 seconds, the script runs agains and consumes CPU.